cogent3/cogent3/doc/examples/entity_selection.rst

     >>> non_water = all_residues.selectChildren('H_HOH', 'ne', 'name').values()
     >>> len(non_water)
     95

-The first argument is a value, the second an operator name from the ``operator`` module, here "ne" is for "Not Equal".
-The last argument 'name' is resolved by the ``data_children`` method which allows to retrieve data from a child entities attributes, xtra dictionary or methods.
+The first argument is a value, the second an operator name from the ``operator`` module, here 'ne' is for 'Not Equal'.
+The last argument 'name' is resolved by the ``data_children`` method which allows the user to retrieve data from a child entities attributes, xtra dictionary or methods.
 Here we get the data from the 'name' attribute.
-The ``select_children`` method returns a dictionary, where keys are the short ids and values are the child entities.
+The ``selectChildren`` method returns a dictionary, where keys are the short ids and values are the child entities.
 The result can be put into a new entity holder.

 .. doctest::

     >>> non_water_holder = einput(non_water, 'R')

-But having to first group the entities via "einput" then select them only to put them into a new container seems awkward.
+But having to first group the entities via ``einput`` then select them only to put them into a new container seems awkward.
 It can be done in one step using the ``select`` function.

 .. doctest::